RustCrypto/block-ciphers/serpent/README.md

 - `serpent_no_unroll`: do not unroll rounds loop.
 Reduces binary size at the cost of slightly lower performance.

-The flag can be enabled using RUSTFLAGS environmental variable (e.g. RUSTFLAGS="--cfg serpent_no_unroll") or by modifying .cargo/config.
+The flag can be enabled using RUSTFLAGS environment variable (e.g. RUSTFLAGS="--cfg serpent_no_unroll") or by modifying .cargo/config.

 ## License